 Sigma has robust Administrative capabilities to limit who can do what with specific data.
 Capabilities include:

-- Team Workspaces can be set up that are private and require an Admin or Team Admin to invite in members.
-A Workspace can have relevant worksheets, datasets, and dashboards in it.
+- Workspaces can be set up that are private and require an Admin or Team Admin to invite in members.
+A Workspace can have relevant workbooks and datasets in it.
 They help ensure users see data on a “need to know” basis.

 - Multiple authentication options including passwords or integrations with an Identity Provider (IdP) so user management (authentication, authorization, de-provisioning, etc) is done centrally in the IdP.
 IdP integration options include SAML or OAuth, and optionally SCIM to extend them for real-time metadata syncing between the IdP and Sigma.